deepinsight/insightface/model_zoo/README.md

 ##  1. Face Recognition models.

+### Definition:

-Method is margin based softmax and backbone is R50 in following tables if not specified.
+The default training loss is margin based softmax if not specified.

 ``MFN``: MobileFaceNet